JhonathanDavid/dsc-phase-3-lab/README.md

 The business recommendation to Syria Tel includes:
 * For Syria tel, customer srvice is a key differentiatior.
 Syria tel should focus on training programs to enhance this features that mostly need to reduce the number of minutes spent by a customer on the phone.
 * Effective communication training customer service representatives is a key success factor.
 When a customer spends a higher number of minutes on the phone, this is an indication of higher churn.
-Also the call charge rates should be looked into.
-* A competition benchmark comparisson and a look into lowering the rates is also a factor in churning prevention.
+* Providing customer incentives provided at the third call will be a recommendation.

+The modeling- next steps recommendations & conclusions The best performing model at a targeted level of 85% is not achieved by best model, however did a achieve a near 80%.
+There is still some overfitting, thus increasing the training data set should reduce the overfitting and improve performance.

 ## Summary
 ```